Stefan Rowecki "Grot" Memorial

-The Stefan Rowecki "Grot" Monument (Pomnik Stefana Roweckiego „Grota”) is a minimalist granite sculpture in Warsaw, Poland, placed at the corner of Ujazdów Avenue and Chopina Street, within the South Downtown neighbourhood.
+The Stefan Rowecki "Grot" Memorial (Pomnik Stefana Roweckiego „Grota”) is a minimalist granite sculpture in Warsaw, Poland, placed at the corner of Ujazdów Avenue and Chopina Street, within the South Downtown neighbourhood.
 It is dedicated to Stefan Rowecki, the commander-in-chief of the Home Army during the Second World War.
 The monument was made by Zbigniew Mikielewicz and unveiled on 11 June 2005.

 History

 The project was chosen in a 2004 contest for the monument design organised by the Association of Polish Architects.
 It was submitted by team of sculptor Zbigniew Mikielewicz, and architect Przemysław Dudziuk, with assistance from Justyna Goździewicz.
 It was unveiled on 11 June 2005.

 Design

 The minimalist granite monument has the height of 6.3 m and weights approximately 30 tons.
 It consists of a 3-metre-tall sculpture of Stefan Rowecki, wearing a trench coat and rogatywka hat.
 The pedestal features a sculpture of the Anchor, the symbol of the Home Army in form of the letters P and W placed in a column, and standing for motto Polska Walcząca (Fighting Poland).

 It also bears the following inscription: